2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 What’s next

-This study is anticipated to open in 2023 and enroll over 2 years.
-It will open across seven clinical sites globally (Galliera Breast Unit in Genoa, Italy; Dana Farber Cancer Institute in Boston, Massachusetts; European Institute of Oncology in Milan, Italy; Centro de Patologia de la Marma in Madrid, Spain; Karolinska Institute in Stockholm, Sweden; Uekeland University of Bergen, Norway and University Hospital of Parma in Parma, Italy).
+This study will open across eight clinical sites globally (Galliera Breast Unit in Genoa, Italy; Dana Farber Cancer Institute in Boston, Massachusetts; Columbia University, New York City.
+European Institute of Oncology in Milan, Italy; Centro de Patologia de la Marma in Madrid, Spain; Karolinska Institute in Stockholm, Sweden; Uekeland University of Bergen, Norway and University Hospital of Parma in Parma, Italy).
 Dr. De Censi anticipates that the results of the study will inform new approaches to breast cancer prevention that are better tolerated and have potential for broader uptake and impact.

 Biography